What that actually means in practice

 -

-Cadence and accountability: Install a weekly operating rhythm where priorities, blockers, decisions, and metrics are reviewed without theater.
+Cadence and accountability: Set a weekly rhythm where priorities, blockers, decisions, and metrics get reviewed without theater.

-That is how fractional CMO results become real: the company stops treating marketing as a pile of tasks and starts running it as a growth operating system.
+That is how the results become real: the company stops treating marketing as a pile of disconnected tasks and starts running it with intent.